acrollet/rh/_posts/blog/2008-04-18-creating-regex-finding-credit-card-numbers-grep.md

 -   [Txt2regex](http://txt2regex.sourceforge.net/) is a handy
     command-line utility that will ask for information on what you want to match, and build regexes of many different formats step-by-step.
-    It didn\'t do everything for me, but it can be a handy way to get close to what you want without having to dive into the man pages\...
+    It didn't do everything for me, but it can be a handy way to get close to what you want without having to dive into the man pages\...
 -   [Handy article on gnu grep](http://www.linux.com/articles/54514)
     from linux.com - more info just below.

-Once you think you\'ve got your regex built, gnu grep has some options not available in standard versions of grep that are very handy for debugging.
+Once you think you've got your regex built, gnu grep has some options not available in standard versions of grep that are very handy for debugging.
 The -o switch will output only the matched part of the string, ex:

 ![](http://reluctanthacker.rollett.org/sites/default/files/Picture%2011.png)

-The \--color switch will highlight matches - very handy when you\'re searching through dense SQL dumps!
+The \--color switch will highlight matches - very handy when you're searching through dense SQL dumps!

 ![](http://reluctanthacker.rollett.org/sites/default/files/Picture%2010.png)